South Coyote Buttes Sunset Tour

 - Food/Water: We do not provide food on our outings.
 All participants should bring food/water to hold them through dinner and while hiking.
 Many folks will eat their dinner during the drive back to Kanab.
 We will have a cooler where you can store food and drink.

-- What to Wear: You should check the weather forecast prior to coming on the trip (search for Paria, UT on Weather.com).
+- What to Wear: Check the weather forecast prior to coming on the trip (search for Kanab, UT and Page, AZ on Weather.com).
 If it’s going to be hot, wear light-colored clothing and a hat.
-If the temperatures are cold, bring some warm layers and long pants.
+If the temperatures are cold, bring warm layers and long pants.
 Don’t forget sunglasses and sunscreen.
-Even when it’s warm outside, the temperature can drop quickly after the sun sets.
-You may wish to bring a light jacket for the evening.
+Even when it’s warm outside, the temperature can drop quickly after the sun sets so you may wish to bring a light jacket.
 If it’s very cold and or windy, don’t forget a warm hat and some gloves.
-If rain or snow is in the forecast, bring a rain jacket.
-We recommend wearing sturdy footwear in South Coyote Buttes due to the uneven terrain and sand.
+If rain, wind, or snow are in the forecast, bring a rain jacket, a warm hat, and gloves.
+We recommend wearing sturdy closed-toe footwear in due to the uneven terrain and sand.

 - Restroom Facilities: There are no facilities at South Coyote.
 We will stop at a restroom if needed about an hour into the drive.
 If you need to use the restroom at South Coyote, we will have toilet paper, hand sanitizer, and a shovel available.
 You can dig a hole back behind a bush to do your business.

 - Cell Phones: Bring your cell phone along!
 They are great for capturing candid images.
 Plus, most folks will have cell service out at South Coyote.
 Note that cell service is limited during the drive.
 There are USB ports in our vehicles so bring a charging cable if you need one.